Supercouple: Video games

 "Usually, the 'supercouple' turns out to be the main hero and heroine of the game, though this is not always the case."
 The Lunar series, for example, has become famous for creating several romantic pairings from the hero's party in addition to the hero and heroine.
 In a role-playing plot, often the romantic feelings the characters feel for one another somehow becomes entwined with the main plot itself.
 In Grandia, Justin, the main character, is compelled to fight against seemingly insurmountable odds in order to rescue the girl that he is in love with.
-In Tales of Legendia, the romantic feelings Shirley has for main character and brother in law Senel is a focus of the game, even though the latter seems oblivious of the former's true feelings even after they are accidentally engaged in the ending of the primary story mode.
+In Tales of Legendia, the romantic feelings Shirley Fennes has for main character and brother-in-law Senel Coolidge is a focus of the game, even though the latter seems oblivious of the former's true feelings even after they are accidentally engaged in the ending of the primary story mode.
 "When the love between the supercouple somehow becomes threatened by the machinations of the antagonist, the heroes fight back with everything they have and usually prove, once and for all, that 'love conquers all'."

 The Compilation of Final Fantasy VII has several notable couples, such as Cloud Strife and his relationships with childhood friend Tifa Lockhart and flower girl Aerith Gainsborough.
-Cloud Strife and Aerith Gainsborough have been called video games' greatest, as well as its most tragic, star-crossed love story.
+Cloud and Aerith have been called video games' greatest, as well as its most tragic, star-crossed love story.
 The couple is also one of the most well-known video game couples in the history of video gaming.
-In 2005, Electronic Gaming Monthly stated that without the game, "Aeris wouldn’t have died, and gamers wouldn’t have learned how to cry".
+In 2005, Electronic Gaming Monthly stated that without the game, "Aeris wouldn't have died, and gamers wouldn't have learned how to cry".

-Other popular couples from the Final Fantasy games include Squall Leonhart and Rinoa Heartilly (from Final Fantasy VIII), Zidane Tribal and Princess Garnet til Alexandros (from Final Fantasy IX), Tidus and Yuna (from Final Fantasy X), Vincent Valentine and his lost love Lucrecia Crescent, Zack Fair and Aerith Gainsborough in the prequel Final Fantasy VII game Crisis Core: Final Fantasy VII, Snow Villiers and Serah Farron from Final Fantasy XIII, and Cecil Harvey and Rosa Farrell from Final Fantasy IV.
+Other popular couples from the Final Fantasy games include Squall Leonhart and Rinoa Heartilly from Final Fantasy VIII, Zidane Tribal and Garnet til Alexandros from Final Fantasy IX, Tidus and Yuna from Final Fantasy X, Vincent Valentine and his lost love Lucrecia Crescent, Zack Fair and Aerith Gainsborough in the Final Fantasy VII prequel Crisis Core: Final Fantasy VII, Snow Villiers and Serah Farron from Final Fantasy XIII, and Cecil Harvey and Rosa Farrell from Final Fantasy IV.

 Love stories such as Solid Snake and Meryl Silverburgh (from Metal Gear Solid), which takes on more of a subtle approach, and couples defined more by their conflicts than their happiness, have also impacted the gaming industry.
 Video game insiders state that the need for these love stories within the gaming realm is valid and is a great addition to the gaming experience in most cases.